-Screening increases the chance of diagnosing lung cancer at an early stage when it is more treatable.
-Screening can also lead to identification of other treatable tobacco-related disease such as emphysema and heart disease.
+Screening increases the chance of diagnosing lung cancer at an early stage when it is more likely to be cured.
+Screening can also lead to identification of other treatable tobacco related disease such as emphysema and heart disease.

 The only screening test proven to effectively reduce death from lung cancer is a high resolution computed tomography (CT) scan of the chest.
 The scan captures images of the entire chest cavity during a single breath.

-Approximately 15 percent of all lung cancer screens will identify a lung nodule that requires follow up, but 90 percent of those will be benign and will not require treatment.
-If the screen is positive, an appointment will be made with the program nurse practitioner, under the supervision of a thoracic or pulmonary physician, to discuss the findings and any additional testing that may be necessary.
+Approximately 15 percent of all lung cancer screens will identify a lung nodule, but 90 percent of those will be benign and will not require treatment.
+If the screen is positive, an appointment will be made with the program nurse practitioner or a thoracic or pulmonary physician, to discuss the findings and any additional testing that may be necessary.

-If the screen is negative, a repeat scan should be repeated in one year.
+If the screen is negative, a scan should be repeated in one year.